programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 to
 ```
 dragControls.addEventListener('dragend', function (event) {
-	controls.enabled = true // turn the orbiting controls back on when dragging done
+	controls.enabled = true; // turn the orbiting controls back on when dragging done
 	selectedObject = event.object;
 	truesite = selectedObject.userData.site;
 	let testposition = new THREE.Vector3(0,0,0); //needs to be something first